“There is a place for films that challenge preconceptions …

 for films that explore the meaning of being human in an important way.”

-All Film Studies Minors take the following courses:
+All Film and Media Studies Minors take the following courses:

 - COM 320 Media Theory and Criticism